ayyjohn/ayyjohn.github.io/_posts/2021-01-02-hello-world.markdown

 {% endhighlight %}

 This came up in an interview the other day and I thought it was nifty.
-Also, if you find yourself doing this in prod code, maybe re-evaluate how you're structuring your data.
+Also, if you find yourself doing this in an interview, maybe think twice about your solution.